joshenoy/sathyabh.at/content/blog/2012-02-17-redbus-ins-long-weekend-reminder-mail.md

   - Views

 ---
-I&#8217;ve been a huge fan of [redbus.in][1] ever since I first used their site back in 2007.
+I've been a huge fan of [redbus.in][1] ever since I first used their site back in 2007.
 For someone as lazy as me, the idea that I could sit on my ass, check for all available tickets & book them at the comfort of my air-conditioned room was pretty awesome.

-Didn&#8217;t hurt that they had a very nice, clutter free UI.
+Didn't hurt that they had a very nice, clutter free UI.
 Off late, they have been sending these long-weekend emails.

 &nbsp;